Engineers Museum: Kiviniemi bridge

 There have been at least six bridges over the Vuoksi river in Sakkola.
 The first known bridge was a wooden bridge in the 1800s, which was replaced by a stone bridge in 1827.
-The Vuoksi river was enlargened and the flow eroded the soil structures of the stone bridge, so that it had to be break down.
+The Vuoksi river was enlarged and the flow eroded the soil structures of the stone bridge, so that it had to be break down.
 Nordestam senate in 1870 authorised rebuilding, which was started in 1878, but the works ended during the first phases of the construction works.